addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 Customization: The IDE is highly customizable, allowing you to configure various settings, themes, and plugins to suit your preferences and workflow.

+PyScripter is a popular choice among Python developers, especially those who prefer a lightweight and customizable IDE for their Python development work.
+It is available for Windows and is written in Delphi, a high-level programming language.

 ## FRAMEWORK : SCIPY

 WHAT IS SCIPY ?